 2. A Lawsuit Against The Company.

-And what if Fintoe got into problems with the law.
-Problems which got the company into some serious lawsuit forcing it to pay a huge sum of money to the plaintiff.
+And what if Fintoe got into problems with the law?
+Problems got the company into some serious lawsuit forcing it to pay a huge sum of money to the plaintiff.

 What do you think would happen to the stocks?

-They will depreciate in value and they may also become worthless over time.
+They will depreciate and they may also become worthless over time.

 How to Reduce Risks When Trading Stocks

-All said, you still want to know why billionaires and now common citizens alike still risk money in stocks trading.
+All said, you still want to know why billionaires and now common citizens alike still risk money in stock trading.

-Because they have learnt ways to reduce risks involved in stock trading
+Because they have learned ways to reduce the risks involved in stock trading

 1. Invest in Stocks Through Funds